Everyday Carry Kit: What to Include

 3) Pick items that blend in – If you can bring items that blend in, that is even better.
 For example, I have a water bottle with a filter built into the lid.
 Most people just think it is a water bottle.
-I also have a tactical pen that has an LED-light, a blade, a glass breaker, and a hex tool all built in.
-It is also perfect for self-defense.
+I also have a tactical pen that has a LED-light, a blade, a glass breaker, and a hex tool all built in.
+It is also perfect for self-defence.
 Most people just think it is a nice pen.

 Four Pillars of Survival